 2. I can’t save up any money

 Can you tutor kids?
 Do you know any foreign language?
 Can you edit photos or be a content writer?
 What is your skill?
-Put your offering out there on the internet and people will start finding you!
+Put your offering out there on the internet, and people will start finding you!
 Tell your friends what you do and can do, and they will tell your friends.

 Warning!
-What I don’t like and not a lot of people do, is seeing people going with the “current trend”.
+What I don’t like, and not a lot of people do, is seeing people going with the “current trend”.
 Don’t do something because it’s cool now, just to find another thing to pursue in 2 months.

-Then, whenever you want to spend money, ask yourself “Does it work in my favour?
+Then, whenever you want to spend money, ask yourself, “Does it work in my favour?
 Does it help me in any way in achieving my travel plan?”
 If the answer is no, then you should find it easier to let it go.

-3. I need a better paying job, but I don’t know how to get it
+3. I need a better-paying job, but I don’t know how to get it

 There are tons of blog posts on Google guiding you step by step on “how to get a better job”.
 Have you read any?!

-And those real fears are still locked deep inside you and you don’t even know what they are.
-Again, you will not get anywhere until you have the courage, to be honest with yourself.
-Remember: most of the times, our fears have a lot to do with others, and little to do with ourselves.
+And those real fears are still locked deep inside you, and you don’t even know what they are.
+So, again, you will not get anywhere until you have the courage to be honest with yourself.
+Remember, most of the time, our fears have a lot to do with others and little to do with ourselves.

 Most days, I was so tired I couldn’t even be coherent in my native language.
 That is Romanian.
-But what fuels me that I know I can afford to travel now.
-And that is one of the best things in life, for me.
+But what fuels me is that I know I can afford to travel now.
+And that is one of the best things in life for me.

 Travelling doesn’t require loads of money

-Plan before anything, and you will get an idea of what you need to learn, to do, to save, to buy, to stay away from.
+Plan before anything, and you will get an idea of what you need to learn, do, save, buy, to stay away from.
 Write down stuff, stay away from people telling you that you can’t.